MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-IV-Great-Lakes-St-Lawrence-Seaway-Development-Corporation-Department-Transportation/part-402-Tariff-Tolls/section-402.3.md

 *Closing date* means in respect of a year, the first date in such year after the opening date on which both the Montreal-Lake Ontario portion and the Welland Canal portion of the Seaway are closed for vessel traffic.

-*Commodity* means cargo that has been defined as a commodity in the Manager's then current publicly announced commodity codes.
+*Commodity* means cargo that has been defined as a commodity in the Manager's commodity codes.

-*Containerized cargo* means cargo shipped in a container.
-Containers are used to transport freight in multiple modes; ship, rail, and truck.
+*Containerized cargo* means cargo shipping in a container.
+Containers are used to transport freight in multiple modes: vessel, rail, and truck.
 There are many configurations: Dry, insulated or thermal, refrigerated or reefer, flat racks and platforms, open top and tank.
-Usual dimensions: Width 8 feet, height 8 foot 6 inches or 9 foot 6 inches, lengths 20 foot or 40 foot.
+Typical dimensions: 8 feet in width, 8 feet 6 inches or 9 feet 6 inches in height and 20 feet or 40 feet in length.
 Less common lengths include, for example, 24, 28, 44, 45, 46, 48, 53, and 56 feet.

 *Corporation* means the Great Lakes St. Lawrence Seaway Development Corporation.

 *Domestic cargo* means cargo, the shipment of which originates at one Canadian point and terminates at another Canadian point, or originates at one United States point and terminates at another United States point or originates at one Canadian or United States point in the Great Lakes Saint Lawrence Seaway System and terminates at another Canadian or United States point in the Great Lakes Saint Lawrence Seaway System but does not include import or export cargo designated at the point of origin for transshipment by water at a point in Canada or in the United States.

-*Duration* means the number of years negotiated between the Manager and a shipper for the application of a toll reduction under the Gateway Incentive.

 *Gateway incentive* means a percentage reduction, as part of an incentive program, negotiated and offered on applicable cargo tolls for shipments of a specific commodity diverted to the Seaway from a competing gateway.